Registration Deadline: Full

 What Is the Cybersecurity Boot Camp?

-The Cybersecurity Boot Camp is a fully-virtual, 4-week program aimed at preparing the state’s security workforce for the critical roles of Information Security Officer (ISO), Agency Information Security Officer (AISO), or an expanded role within their department’s security office.
-The boot camp incorporates security best practices, National Institute of Standards and Technology (NIST) risk and security control frameworks, California-specific policy, standards, and compliance, and Information Security program management skills.
+The Cybersecurity Boot Camp is a fully virtual 4-week program aimed at preparing the state’s security workforce for the critical roles of Information Security Officer (ISO), Agency Information Security Officer (AISO), or an expanded role within their department’s security office.
+The boot camp incorporates security best practices, National Institute of Standards and Technology (NIST) risk and security control frameworks, California-specific policy, standards, and compliance.

-Ideal candidates are currently working as an Information Security lead or manager.
-This boot camp is open to the public sector (e.g. state, county, and city agencies), tech-savvy IT, and aspiring ISOs passionate about security.
+Ideal candidates are currently working as an Information Security manager or supervisor.
+This boot camp is open to the public sector (e.g., state, county, and city agencies), tech-savvy IT, and aspiring ISOs passionate about security.
+Therefore, students should anticipate interfacing with a variety of students who possess differing backgrounds and experience levels.

 Cost